Looking for a journal to keep all of your new baby’s firsts and other memories?

 Some parents don’t want the slightly kitschy and childish design that a lot of baby memory books have.
 The Pearhead Linen Baby Memory Book is amazingly simple.
 It has a nice fabric cover, real binding, gold foil lettering, and over 50 pages to fill.
 It has some of the normal baby firsts and baby book pages, but it’s updated and truly modern, with blank pages that help you focus on the little moments that make up life.
 It even comes with a non-toxic, clean-touch ink pad to capture those tiny little footprints for the cover of the book.

-Baby Memory Book FAQ’s
+Baby Memory Books Compared

 What do you put in a baby memory book?

 It varies, of course, depending upon which book you purchase and what you would like to have in your book.
-Available memory books range from highly detailed books containing space and prompts for every possible bit of information to simpler books that amount to a mother’s journal.
+Available memory books range from highly detailed books containing space and prompt for every possible bit of information to simpler books that amount to a mother’s journal.

 Possible contents of baby memory books include photos and mementos, recorded milestones (sitting, crawling, first word, first step, first birthday, etc.), family history, information on showers, parties, and baby gifts, cards of congratulations, information on mother’s pregnancy, and mother’s memories of any kind.